HomeSecurity & PrivacyGoogle Authenticator

 • A QR code appears on the Mac screen.
 On your phone, tap the plus button in Google Authenticator and pick Scan a QR code.

-• Point the phone at your MacBook display and it captures the code instantly.
-We linked about a dozen accounts in one sitting.
+• Point the phone camera at your MacBook display and it captures the code instantly.
+We linked about a dozen accounts in one sitting this way.

 The benefits that actually won us over

 After living with it, a few things stood out.
 The codes work completely offline, which surprised us in the best way.
 We tested it in airplane mode and the six digit numbers kept rotating perfectly, because they are generated by a time based algorithm on the device rather than texted to you.
-That makes it far safer than SMS codes, which criminals can intercept through SIM swapping.
+That makes it meaningfully safer than SMS codes, which criminals can intercept through SIM swapping, where they trick a carrier into moving your number to their own phone.

-A couple of habits made a real difference for us.
-First, the moment you enable two factor on any account, the site usually offers a set of one time backup codes.
-Save them somewhere safe, ideally in a password manager, not a screenshot in your photo roll.
-We treat these as the genuine safety net, because if you ever lose phone access, they are how you get back in.
+Second, the moment you enable two factor on any account, the site usually offers a set of one time backup codes.
+Save them somewhere safe, ideally in a password manager, not a screenshot sitting in your photo roll.
+We treat these as the genuine safety net, because if you ever lose phone access and sync does not bail you out, these codes are how you get back in.
+Each one works once.

-Second, take advantage of the export feature.
-Google Authenticator can show a special QR code that bundles several accounts at once, which made moving to a new iPhone painless when we upgraded.
-Third, if you keep both an iPad and an iPhone nearby, pick one to be your authenticator and stick with it, since scattering codes across two devices got confusing fast.
+Third, take advantage of the export feature.
+Google Authenticator can show a special QR code that bundles several accounts at once, reached through the menu under Transfer accounts, which made moving to a new iPhone painless when we upgraded.
+Fourth, if you keep both an iPad and an iPhone nearby, pick one to be your authenticator and stick with it, since scattering codes across two devices got confusing fast.
 And while you are tightening things up, it is worth locking down the Google services you already use, which our guide to Google apps privacy settings on iPhone walks through step by step.

 The limits and rough edges

 We want to be straight with you, because it is not perfect.
-The most obvious gap is that there is genuinely no Mac, Apple Watch, or browser version, so your phone has to be within reach every time you log in.
+The most obvious gap is that there is genuinely no Mac, Apple Watch, or browser version from Google, so your phone has to be within reach every time you log in.
 On the days we left the iPhone in another room, that meant an annoying walk back to grab it.
+If you sign in from a desk all day, that friction adds up.

 Good alternatives worth a look

-If you are deep in the Apple world, the iCloud Keychain verification codes feature is quietly excellent, since it autofills your two factor codes right in Safari on the Mac with zero extra app.
-For folks who want a fortress, a physical security key such as a YubiKey is the gold standard, though it costs money and is overkill for many.
-Whichever route you choose, turning on two factor at all is the win.
+If you are deep in the Apple world, the iCloud Keychain verification codes feature is quietly handy, since it can autofill your two factor codes right in Safari on the Mac with no separate app, as long as you store the code setup in Keychain when you enable two factor.
+For folks who want the strongest option, a physical security key such as a YubiKey is the gold standard, though it costs money and is more than most people need.
+Whichever route you choose, turning on two factor at all is the real win.
 For the wider shortlist of tools we lean on, browse our Security and Privacy hub.

 FAQ